How to configure your own Debian FTP server with ProFTPD

 sudo nano /etc/proftpd/proftpd.conf

-Instead of the proftpd.conf file, you can also use your own configuration file and store it in the /etc/proftpd/conf.d/ directory.
-This directory remains unaffected when updating the FTP software – you can easily reduce the risk of losing your settings through one simple step.
-The server specifications stored in the conf.d folder can then be easily integrated into the main file by means of an include directive (automatic with the standard configuration).
+Instead of modifying the proftpd.conf file directly, you can create a custom configuration file and place it in the /etc/proftpd/conf.d/ directory.
+This directory is preserved during FTP software updates, reducing the risk of losing your settings.
+Use the Include directive to incorporate server specifications from the conf.d folder into the main configuration file (this is done automatically with the default settings).

-Basic settings: server name, FTP directory, and co.
+Server name, FTP directory, and other basic settings

 DisplayLogin "Your login to the Debian FTP server was successful!"